-Today, David shares the history of Spanish olives, which are quite possibly Spain's most important fruit!
+Today David shares the history of Spanish olives—which are quite possibly Spain's most important fruit!
+Read on to learn all about the different types of olives, what they're used for, and how to enjoy them.

 I didn't like olives when I moved to Spain.

-When I moved to Seville, I decided that I'd just continue to avoid olives in my day-to-day life.
+In Seville, I tried to continue avoiding olives in my day-to-day life.
 But it turns out that in Spain, that's pretty much impossible!
 These babies are everywhere.
-Locals chow down on olives at any time of the day or night, and it's weird to go a day without ingesting olives in some way, whether whole or in oil form.
+Locals chow down on olives at any time of the day or night, and it's weird to go a day without ingesting olives in some way—whether whole or in oil form.

 I quickly learned that if I wanted to stay in Spain, I would have to get used to olives!
 If I was lucky, I thought, I'd even start to enjoy them.

-Five years later, olives are now one of my favorite foods!
-They're my favorite snack, and if I could only eat olives and nothing else, I think I'd live a happy life.
+Several years later, olives are now one of my favorite foods!
+They're my preferred snack, and if I could only eat olives and nothing else, I think I'd live a happy life.

-But why are olives in Spain so... everywhere?
-Are there different types of Spanish olives, and if so, which types are best?
-And most importantly, how do you eat them like a local?
+But why are olives in Spain so ubiquitous?
+Are there different types of Spanish olives, and if so, which are best?
+And most importantly, how should you eat them?
+Today I'm going to answer all of these questions and more.
+Let's dive in!

 Spain has loved olives for longer than most places.
 The first olive trees were brought to Spain more than 3,000 years ago by the travel-loving Phoenicians, the same people who supplied Spain with its first grapes!
 Clearly, we have a lot to thank them for.